 After two years, the group outgrew the college facility, and changed its name to the Encore Orchestra.
 With the help of Debbie Barron, the organization divided into two complete orchestras with varying levels of abilities.
 The Encore Community Music Association incorporated in 2001, appointing Mindy Niles as Executive Director, and expanding once again to include a string orchestra, a symphonic band and a symphony orchestra.
 Past conductors include Kay Tilden, Debbie Barron, Matt Boggs, Elisa Koehler, Andrew Spang and Les Douglas.

-The Community Program currently includes an Enrichment Band and Orchestra for the younger musician with just four months to two years’ experience.
-Rehearsing simultaneously is the string chamber orchestra and Symphonic Band, for those with a minimum of two years’ experience.
-In addition, both ensembles combine weekly for full orchestra experience.
+The Community Program currently includes an Enrichment Band and Orchestra for the younger musicians – beginners through two years’ experience, and the String Chamber Orchestra and Symphonic Band, for those with a minimum of two years’ experience.
+Both levels rehearse simultaneously, with the older ensembles combining weekly for full orchestra experience.

 In 2003, the Encore Academy was created in Carroll County as a musical outlet for the Homeschool community, providing band instruction in small group settings.
 A Howard County location opened in 2018, and Frederick County in 2019.
 Students can join the program learning an instrument with no prior experience necessary.
-The Academy is comprised of three levels of bands (beginning, intermediate, and advanced) under the direction of founder/director, Mindy Niles.
+The Academy is comprised of three level bands (beginning, intermediate, and advanced) and a jazz band in Carroll County, under the direction of founder/director, Mindy Niles.